pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 How to setup environment
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If OpenStack Devstack is used to test alarm monitoring in Tacker, OpenStack
+If OpenStack Devstack is used to test alarm monitoring in Apmec, OpenStack
 Ceilometer and Aodh plugins will need to be enabled in local.conf:

 .. code-block::ini